cbmr-data/cbmr-data.github.io/esrum/source/usage/access/connecting.rst

 *******************

 To connect to Esrum you will first have to connect to the UCPH VPN.
-For information about connecting to the VPN, see the support pages on KUnet in Danish_ and English_.
+For information about connecting to the VPN using OSX, see the support pages on KUnet in Danish_ and English_.

 .. tip::

-   While we recommend using the official UCPH VPN client for connecting to the VPN, as described in the documentation on KUnet, it is also possible to use ``openconnect`` as described in the :ref:`s_connecting_linux` section below.
+   While we recommend using the official UCPH VPN client for connecting to the VPN, as described in the documentation on KUnet, it is also possible to use the command-line ``openconnect`` as described in the :ref:`s_connecting_linux` section below.

 .. _s_connecting_ssh: